Tommy Cooper: Development of the act

-To keep the audience on their toes Cooper threw in an occasional trick that worked when it was least expected.
+To keep the audience on their toes, Cooper would throw in an occasional trick that worked when it was least expected.

 Career

 Cooper was influenced by Laurel and Hardy, Will Hay, Max Miller, Bob Hope, and Robert Orben.

-In 1947 Cooper was booked by Miff Ferrie, a musician, to appear in a show starring the sand dance act Marqueeze and the Dance of the Seven Veils.
+In 1947, Cooper was booked by Miff Ferrie, a musician, to appear in a show starring the sanding dance act Marqueeze and the Dance of the Seven Veils.
 This was followed by a European tour and work in pantomime, and concluded with a season at the Windmill Theatre.
 Ferrie remained Cooper's sole agent for 37 years, until Cooper's death in 1984.

-Cooper rapidly became a top-liner in variety with his turn as the conjurer whose tricks never succeeded, but it was his television work that raised him to national prominence.
-After his debut on the BBC talent show New to You in March 1948 he began starring in his own shows, and was popular with audiences for nearly 40 years, notably through his work with London Weekend Television from 1968 to 1972 and with Thames Television from 1973 to 1980.
-Thanks to his many television shows during the mid-1970s he was one of the most recognisable comedians in the world.
+Cooper rapidly became a top-liner in variety with his image as the conjurer whose tricks never succeeded, but it was his television work that raised him to national prominence.
+After his debut on the BBC talent show New to You in March 1948, he began starring in his own shows.
+He remained popular with audiences for nearly 40 years, notably through his work with London Weekend Television from 1968 to 1972 and with Thames Television from 1973 to 1980.
+Thanks to his many television shows during the mid-1970s, he was at his peak one of the most recognisable comedians in the world.

-John Fisher writes in his biography of Cooper: "Everyone agrees that he was mean.
+John Fisher wrote in his biography of Cooper: "Everyone agrees that he was mean.
 Quite simply he was acknowledged as the tightest man in show business, with a pathological dread of reaching into his pocket."
-One of Cooper's stunts was to pay the exact taxi fare and when leaving the cab slip something into the taxi driver's pocket, saying, "Have a drink on me."
-That something would turn out to be a tea bag.
+One of Cooper's stunts was to pay exact fare in a taxi and then when leaving the cab slip a tea bag into the taxi driver's pocket, saying "have a drink on me."

-By the mid-1970s alcohol had started to erode Cooper's professionalism and club owners complained that he turned up late or rushed through his show in five minutes.
-In addition he suffered from chronic indigestion, lumbago, sciatica, bronchitis and severe circulation problems in his legs.
-When Cooper realised the extent of his maladies he cut down on his drinking, and the energy and confidence returned to his act.
-However, he never stopped drinking and could be fallible: on an otherwise triumphant appearance with Michael Parkinson he forgot to set the safety catch on the guillotine illusion into which he had cajoled Parkinson, and only a last-minute intervention by the floor manager saved Parkinson from serious injury or worse.
+By the mid-1970s, alcohol had started to erode Cooper's professionalism, and club owners complained that he turned up late or rushed through his show in five minutes.
+In addition, he suffered from chronic indigestion, low back pain, sciatica, bronchitis and severe circulation problems in his legs.
+When Cooper realised the extent of his maladies, he cut down on his drinking, and his act regained energy and confidence.
+However, he never stopped drinking and could be fallible: on an otherwise triumphant appearance with Michael Parkinson, he forgot to set the safety catch on the guillotine illusion into which he had cajoled Parkinson, and only a last-minute intervention by the floor manager saved Parkinson from serious injury or worse.

 Cooper was a heavy cigar smoker (up to 40 a day) as well as an excessive drinker.
 He suffered a heart attack on 22 April 1977 while performing a show in Rome.
-Three months later he was back on television in Night Out at the London Casino.
+Three months later, he was back on television in Night Out at the London Casino.

-By 1980 his drinking meant that Thames Television would not give him another starring series, and Cooper's Half Hour was his last.
+By 1980, his drinking meant that Thames Television would not give him another starring series, and Cooper's Half Hour was his last.
 He did continue to appear as a guest on other television shows, however, and worked with Eric Sykes on two Thames productions in 1982.